 Whether you have an interest in baking, running, sky diving, knitting, cutting your hair off or sitting in a bathtub of baked beans, there may be something you could do to help support LSHTM’s important work.

-Helping generate excitement around a challenge, or bringing people together for a cause you feel passionate about helps raise vital funds for LSHTM projects.
+Help generate excitement around a challenge, or bring people together for a cause you feel passionate about helps raise vital funds for LSHTM projects.

 Please contact email@example.com if you have an idea and would like to take on a challenge.